 Good build quality is the highlight feature of the Crossfade M-100.
 The headband is lightweight, and the metal frame allows it to withstand a reasonable amount of physical stress.

 One button and a microphone are all that is included in the standard audio cable.

 However, there are no volume controls on the button.

 A decent pair of headphones, the V-MODA Crossfade M-100 headphones are a little tight on the head.
 Most people’s ears can be accommodated by large ear cups, which are available in various sizes.
 Its cup size is a bit small, and the headband is a bit stifling.

-Despite Closed-back Design, these headphones suffer from poor noise isolation.
+Despite their Closed-back Design, these headphones suffer from poor noise isolation.
 Also, the lack of active noise cancellation makes it worse.

 They deliver decent sound quality with good bass, well-balanced instruments and vocals, and a decent soundstage.
-Good for music lovers, acceptable for gamers.
+Good for music lovers, and acceptable for gamers.